MicrosoftDocs/msteams-docs/msteams-platform/task-modules-and-cards/cards/dynamic-search.md

 ### Example

-The following example shows a card that allows users to pick a country and a city in that country.
+The following example shows a card that allows users to pick a country and a city within that country.

 * The `valueChangedAction` property is defined along with the `country` input to ensure that whenever its value changes, the value of the `city` input is reset.
 * As the `city` input is required, resetting its value forces the user to pick a new city whenever the value of `country` changes.